rpalstra/palstra.com/content/posts/ryan/index.md

 ![Ryan Palstra](ryan_sign.jpg)

-Ryan Palstra was born August 13th, 2025 at 05:46 a.m. in Rotterdam, The Netherlands.
+Ryan Palstra was born August 13th, 2025 in Rotterdam, The Netherlands.
 After a few days at a Birth Center, he and his mother are now resting at home.
 He is all healthy and sleeps a lot.
+Due to his face, the look in his eyes, his length of 52 centimeters and long legs, I have a sneaky suspicion he's mine ;)